Nine Ways Parents Can Support STEM Learning

 We should encourage our children to solve problems on their own.
 They must realize that every problem has multiple solutions, with each solution having its own set of advantages and disadvantages.
 Help them create models and tweak and improve them, just like a real engineer!

 Our children have a range of modern technology thrust upon them.
-With TVs, smart phones, and tablets, and internet access anywhere, our children can learn anything they want to, with just the touch of a finger.
+With TVs, smartphones, tablets, and internet access anywhere, our children can learn anything they want to, with just the touch of a finger.

 Inspire children to participate in challenging STEM programmes and group activities.
 It is a good habit for our children to spend time with their friends, and it is our duty to motivate them to use this time to solve puzzles, play STEM-related games, discuss interesting science and technology topics, and do all of this as a team.

 Several schools pride themselves on their unique application-based learning curriculum.
-So, we must do our research and enroll our children in one of these schools which are renowned for their STEM-based syllabus.
+So, we must do our research and enrol our children in one of these schools which are renowned for their STEM-based syllabus.

 What better place to allow our children to grow and learn than science parks and science museums?
 Unless you’re living under a rock, there’s a good chance that a science museum or a science park is located near your home.